 5. Respond to staff requests effectively.

 Use the following pleasant, yet boundary-setting responses to staff non-counseling requests on your time:

 “I am happy to be part of the team to accomplish that task.
 However, I don’t have any student responsibilities that I can give up.
 Therefore, I don’t have the time to do that task by myself or lead a team to complete the task.”

 Say no with a smile and use the positive sandwich: positive comment about request+refusal with an apology+positive comment about staff making request For example, “I really appreciate you thinking of me in order to help the school in this way.
 I’m so sorry but I just have no extra time in my day to squeeze that in.
 Thanks so much for taking care of our school the way you do!”

 And for those staff members that just cannot take no for an answer, you might try giving them a list of 3-5 tasks you need from them before you can do the task they are requesting of you.
 For example, if someone asks you to compile the At Risk report, you might tell them that first you need, in writing: a list of all students in the school, the state definitions of each At Risk indicator, and the duties expected of you as At-Risk Coordinator.

 6. Stay busy and advertise it!

 Display your weekly calendar that shows all your hourly duties.
 This calendar will show others what are actually doing at the time that someone requests that you do a non-counseling duty.
-You can click this link to get my freebie weekly calendar (and yearly curricular calendar) on my Bilingual Learner Teacher Pay Teachers Store.
+You can click this link to get my freebie weekly calendar (and yearly curricular calendar).

 Here is a fabulous article by former ASCA president, Dr. Russell Sabella, which you can use in support of your efforts in sticking to your weekly calendar of counseling duties.